danjac/radiofeed-app/README.md

 poetry update
 ```

-This will update `poetry.lock` which should be commmitted to the repo.
+This will update `poetry.lock` which should be committed to the repo.
 Refer to Poetry docs for more details.

 If you are using Heroku, Dokku or similar for deployment you should also re-generate the `requirements.txt` file, as Heroku will automatically detect and reinstall any changes: